POWEHI2023/MyProjects/README.md

 ### Use & Test

-How to use these template structure ?
+How to use these template structures ?
 ```C++
 // An example for In-Memory BPlusTree
 #include "bp.h"